Nominations are now being accepted for the 2021 Hazel Barnes Prize. The deadline for nominations is March 5, 2021.

 How to submit a nomination

-The nomination packet should be supplied as documents in pdf format with bookmarks to allow the selection committee to access different sections easily.
-This packet can be emailed to Carole Capsalis, brought to the Chancellor’s office at 914 Broadway on a memory stick, or mailed to Office of the Chancellor (attn.
+The nomination packet should be supplied as documents in .pdf format with bookmarks to allow the selection committee to access different sections easily.
+This packet can be emailed to Carole Capsalis and/or brought to the Chancellor’s office at 914 Broadway on a memory stick.
+Please email Carole if you plan to drop anything off and she will arrange to meet you there.
+Materials may also be mailed to Office of the Chancellor (attn.
 Carole Capsalis), 914 Broadway, 17 UCB, Boulder, CO 80309-0017.
-Questions may be directed to Carole Capsalis at 303-492-0318.
+If you choose to send materials by mail, please email Carole to alert her.
+We continue to work remotely at this time.
+Questions may be directed to Carole Capsalis via email.

 The nomination packet must include the following: